So you made burgers, and they stuck to your pan? It’s frustrating enough to make any burger lover lose their appetite!

 Cooking Burgers in a Non-Stick Pan

-Non-stick frying pans have a slippery coating made of Teflon or ceramic that keeps food from sticking.
+Non-stick frying pans have a slippery coating made of PTFE or ceramic that keeps food from sticking.
 If you have one at home, you can cook a burger without any vegetable oil or fat.

 You also don’t need to preheat the pan.
 Non-stick cookware is typically made of aluminum, with the coating sprayed on.
 Aluminum is one of the lightest and most responsive to heat metals; it heats up extremely fast and cools down just as quickly.